Introduction to the Clinical Trials Regulation (536/2014) has been saved

 Before 2004, processes and requirements for clinical trials were determined at the Member State level and therefore varied widely across EU countries.
 In May 2004, the Directive was adopted, which was the first step towards harmonization of the clinical trial processes and requirements.
 However, under the Directive the application of clinical trials remains highly fragmented.
 An example is clinical trials involving more than one Member State (still) require separate applications to be submitted to each country.

 The Directive was the first step towards harmonization and the CTR takes this a step further by creating a single-entry point for clinical trials in Europe (see Figure 1).
-Although adopted in 2014, the Clinical Trial Regulation is yet to go into force and is currently expected to go live at the beginning of 2022.
+Although adopted in 2014, the Clinical Trials Regulation is yet to go into force and is currently expected to go live at the beginning of 2022.
 This is determined of the go live date of the parallel designed Clinical Trials Information System (CTIS).

-Clinical Trial Information System (CTIS)
+Clinical Trials Information System (CTIS)

 The CTR introduces the CTIS portal that will allow all clinical trial applications to be submitted through one single system.
 The introduction of such a portal will simplify the application process.
 Using this system, sponsors submitting applications to multiple MSC will be able to submit a single application via the system to all countries at once.
 Under CTR, all MSC will provide a joint assessment and a single decision of Part I of the application, which covers general trial, sponsor and product information.
 More information on submissions strategies under CTR will be discussed throughout this blog series.